 ⎹ By Courtney Paige, Editor-in-Chief⎹ 🌸 🌿 🌺 🪴

-Spring blooms aren’t always about budding flowers.
+Summer blooms aren’t always about budding flowers.
 Get the best bang for your buck by cultivating indigenous drought-resistant plants that offer vibrant color year-round.
 My clients often ask, “How do you plan your garden; where should I start?”

 All three points are vital, yet number three is essential.
 If you envision a dazzling garden, you’ll need to assess your lifestyle.
-Do you travel, do you forget to water, do you live in a dry arid area, do you live in a foggy moist area or somewhere in-between?
+Do you travel?
+Do you forget to water?
+Do you live in a dry arid area?
+Do you live in a foggy moist area or somewhere in-between?

-Consider succulents.
+Budget and Pinterest.
+And consider succulents.
 People tend to think succulents are fragile and difficult to grow.
 Actually, the opposite is true.
 You may be surprised to know most succulents thrive in full sun.
 A drought-resistant beauty, perfect for California’s hot and arid weather.
 Cold and foggy mornings keep succulents happy & cozy.
 They also thrive in shallow dirt or sand which makes them easy to replant.